hxriharan/hxriharan.github.io/_publications/2024-07-03-uav-port-surveillance.md

 date: 2024-07-03
 venue: '2024 IEEE International Conference on Signal Processing, Communications and Computing (ICSPCC)'
 paperurl: '/files/uav-port-surveillance.pdf'
-citation: 'H. Sureshkumar<sup>*</sup>, S. Gharat, D. Ambre, L. Shetty, A. Kadam, D. Ansari, and G. Birajdar, "Optimizing Computational Load and Energy Efficiency in UAV-Based Port Surveillance System," in <i>Proc.
-IEEE ICSPCC</i>, 2024.'
+citation: 'H. Sureshkumar<sup>*</sup>, S. Gharat, D. Ambre, L. Shetty, A. Kadam, D. Ansari, and G. Birajdar'
 ---

 This paper presents a UAV-based surveillance system that enhances maritime safety by detecting unauthorized vessel entries in restricted port areas.
 The system employs a combination of sensor fusion, image stitching, and deep learning-based object detection (YOLO with MobileNet 0.75) on edge devices like the Sipeed Maixduino K210.